aaronmitchell1/cook-analysis/README.md

-Code for the publication 'Technology-enhanced simulation for healthcare professionals: a meta-analysis' by myself and Ed Ivimey-Cook published in 2023.
+Code for the publication 'Technology-enhanced simulation for healthcare professionals: a meta-analysis' by myself and Ed Ivimey-Cook published in 2023, an update of the review by Cook et al. published in JAMA in 2011.